danzhechen/LedgerFlow/docs/PRD.md

 ---

-_This PRD captures the essence of veritas-accounting - Excel-native accounting automation with complete transparency and trust, reducing quarterly processing from 5-10 hours to < 1 hour while ensuring 100% accuracy and operational continuity._
+_This PRD captures the essence of LedgerFlow - Excel-native accounting automation with complete transparency and trust, reducing quarterly processing from 5-10 hours to < 1 hour while ensuring 100% accuracy and operational continuity._

 _Created through collaborative discovery between dan and AI facilitator._